greedymelon/inception/README.md

     change the values with your preferred one.
 Es: DATAB_NAME="Database_name" DATAB_NAME="WordPress"
 - in the nginx.conf modify "yourwebsite.com"
 - this project is meant to run on localhost, so to make it work correctly we have to add this line in the hosts file in our host machine <br>
-  (substitute "yourwebsite.com" with your website's name) <br>
+  (Substitute "yourwebsite.com" with your website's name) <br>
     127.0.0.1  "yourwebsite.com" <br><br>

-The Makefile is only meant for Mac and linux host machine, the instructions to run it on windows are at the end of this section. <br>
+The Makefile is only meant for Mac and Linux host machines, the instructions to run it on Windows are at the end of this section. <br>
 **Using the Makefile on Linux or Mac** <br>
 then ```make``` to build the images of the containers<br>
 ````